okta/okta-auth-swift/README.md

 ### AuthenticationClientDelegate

 This protocol allows the client to provide handlers for each state that the Authentication API may return.
-(This prevents you from needing a huge switch statement after each response.)
 Also delegate is used to resolve states requiring user input (e.g. reset password when user should be prompted to enter new password).

 ```swift
 extension ViewController: AuthenticationClientDelegate {